 - Microsoft Exchange

 - UNIX r commands

 NBAR2 provides support for an even greater number of protocol types, including non-TCP and non-UDP IP protocols, statically assigned TCP and UDP port numbers, dynamically assigned TCP and UDP port numbers, and subport classification or classification based on deep packet inspection.
 Network administrators can obtain new protocol support by downloading protocol packs from Cisco Connection Online.

 WHERE should it be used?

 Other capabilities of NBAR include multiple-service performance optimization, elimination of data-flow bottlenecks, latency minimization, spam reduction or blocking, malware detection and blocking, enhanced network security, simplification of new protocol additions, and even the reduction of expenses as well as the ability to maximize revenue.
 The highlights:

 Performance for Mission-Critical Applications

 Mission-critical applications by their very definition must perform consistently well.
-Bottlenecks therefore are unacceptable – especially when the bandwidth should be there.
+Bottlenecks, therefore, are unacceptable – especially when the bandwidth should be there.

-Very often, however, employees are using Internet applications such as streaming audio and video or are downloading of new programs, all of which can quickly consume bandwidth.
+Very often, however, employees are using Internet applications such as streaming audio and video or are downloading new programs, all of which can quickly consume bandwidth.

 NBAR intelligently classifies applications, enabling the network to provide differentiated services to each application.
 Absolute priority and a guaranteed amount of bandwidth can be applied to mission-critical applications.
 Limited bandwidth can also be applied to less critical applications.
 This means users can access mission-critical applications with minimal delay, without needing to upgrade costly WAN links or cutting off access to commonly used but less critical applications.